Charles Darwin & the Tree of Life

 the would-be country parson into a theologically skeptical man of science.

-Charles Darwin's Tree of Life sketch shows his early theoretical
+Charles Darwin's Tree of Life sketch of 1837 shows his early theoretical

 insight of how a genus of related species might